 Because of the boundaries teachers and pupils must maintain to get the most out of their teaching and learning, we believe that Footlights has an important role to play in connecting with young people in ways that teachers are not able to.

 We use REAL stories and can open up awkward conversations about sharing nudes, being in unhealthy relationships, how to have self worth and how to recognise signs of possible Domestic Abuse.

 We are offer a performance, a 60 minute workshop and a 15 minute questions and answers session.

-The play is completely verbatim, it follows five characters, some of whom the abuse started when they were a child and through their teens, Whilst the play is not young person focussed, it may help them to recognise signs in their own homes, which has proven to have an effect on their ideas of ‘Healthy Relationships’.
-The material contains swearing.
+The play is completely verbatim, it follows five characters, some of whom the abuse started when they were a child and through their teens.
+Whilst the play is not entirely ‘young people’ focused, it will help them to recognise the signs of domestic abuse in their own homes.
+This has proven to have an effect on their ideas of ‘Healthy Relationships’.
 See what the Producer and Director say below,

 “We hope to make people more aware of the triggers and the consequences of domestic violence through the voices of those most closely affected by it” Jo explains.
 “This is a subject that we’re often unaware of until situations become untenable.
 Even then, the authorities are not always set up to deal with the victims or the perpetrators.”